codacy/codacy-clang-tidy/docs/description/modernize-use-default-member-init.md

 modernize-use-default-member-init
 =================================

-This check converts a default constructor’s member initializers into the new default member initializers in C++11.
+This check converts a default constructor's member initializers into the new default member initializers in C++11.
 Other member initializers that match the default member initializer are removed.
-This can reduce repeated code or allow use of ‘= default’.
+This can reduce repeated code or allow use of '= default'.

 .. code-block:: c++